 Didrex (Benzphetamine) is a sympathomimetic amine, which is similar to an amphetamine.
-Didrex stimulates the central nervous system (nerves and brain), which increases your heart rate and blood pressure and decreases your appetite.
-Didrex is used as a short-term supplement to diet and exercise and is considered a treatment of obesity.
+Didrex stimulates the central nervous system (nerves and brain), increasing your heart rate and blood pressure and decreasing your appetite.
+Didrex is used as a short-term supplement to diet and exercise and is considered a treatment for obesity.
 Benzphetamine (Didrex) is an FDA-approved drug.

-Phentermine, Phendimetrazine, Diethylpropion, Benzphetamine, and Qsymia should NOT be used as a substitute for proper diet or exercise.
-For maximum effects, they must be used in conjunction with a reduced-calorie diet and/or exercise.
+Appetite suppressants should NOT be used as a substitute for proper diet or exercise.
+They must be used in conjunction with a reduced-calorie diet and/or exercise for maximum effect.

-You should not use Benzphetamine if you have heart problems or heart disease, high blood pressure, hyperthyroidism, a history of drug abuse, or glaucoma.
+You should not use Benzphetamine if you have heart problems, heart disease, high blood pressure, hyperthyroidism, glaucoma, or a history of drug abuse.
 Benzphetamine can interact with several medications, so be sure to tell your doctor about all drugs you take.

 Benzphetamine should only be used under doctor supervision.